The festive season is here!

 L is for... lights

-Indoor LED fairy lights are a great option when decorating your home for Christmas.
-They don’t require much energy and are more efficient than standard and even energy-saving bulbs.
+Indoor LED fairy lights are great for decorating your home for Christmas.
+They don’t require much energy (except from those that have to put them up!) and are more efficient than standard and even energy-saving bulbs.

 M is for... mulled wine

 Don't just make changes to the food you buy, think about the drinks too.
 Organic or vegan mulled wine is more sustainable and tastes just as delicious.